skydread1/portfolio/src/loicb/server/content/blog/testing-in-clojure.md

 2 tests, 7 assertions, 0 failures.
 ```

-We can now leave the terminal always on, change a file and save it and the tests will be rerun and first failing tests (if any) will be reported first and if all tests pass just get the results without any profiling/coverage metrics for clarity.
+We can now leave the terminal always on, change a file and save it and the tests will be rerun using all the options mentioned above.

 ## Documentation as unit tests: Rich Comment Tests